ShaiGilboa/wksp-module-2-js-6-fundamentals-2/6-lecture-4-switch-cases.md

 - `break` will _break_ out of the switch case.
 - Without a `break`, the following cases will also be evaluated.
-- `return` will stop the rest of the function from being evaluated.
+- `return` will stop the rest of the function from being evaluated. _wil take you out not just from the switch, but also from the function that the switch is in_

 ---